-If you have questions or concerns regarding the administration of medications at Riverview, please contact Cathy Bridgers, School Nurse, at 843-379-0123.
+If you have questions or concerns regarding the administration of medications at Riverview, please contact the Nurse's office at 843-379-0123.

 SCHOOL SAFETY POLICIES

 Riverview Charter School has comprehensive school safety and crisis management procedures to ensure the health, safety and wellbeing of its students, faculty, staff, visitors and volunteers.
 Faculty and staff are briefed on these procedures and are expected to follow and enforce all procedures and guidelines for school safety and security.